maximiliankraft/maximiliankraft.github.io/TeachingMaterials/KanikoCI/KanikoCI.md

 To use the CI/CD pipeline, a GitLab Runner has to be set up.
 It is a daemon that waits for build jobs.
 Whenever a CI pipeline job gets triggered on the GitLab project, the runner gets the command to first clone the repository in its current state.
 Within the `.gitlab-ci.yml` file, which has to be in the root of the cloned repository, all further instructions are specified.

-At first, in the `.gitlab-ci.yml` file (see Listing 1), an image is specified.
+At first, in the `.gitlab-ci.yml` file (see <a href="#Listing1">Listing 1</a>), an image is specified.
 Within that container, all further commands, such as building, testing, linting, etc., get executed.
 The image has to provide all the commands necessary to perform these steps.

 ```yaml
 image: gradle:8.5.0-jdk21